proroklab/magat_pathplanning/README.md

 ├── offlineExpert
 |  |
 |  └── CasesSolver.py
-|  └──       1, (# generate map) Randomly generate map with customized obstacle density and obstacle,
+|  └──       1, (# generate map) Randomly generate a map with customized obstacle density and obstacle,
 |  └──       2. (# case under a map)
-|  └──           At each specific map, generate random pairs of start and goal position for each agents.
+|  └──           At each specific map, generate random pairs of start and goal positions for each agent.
 |  └──       3. (for given case) Apply expert algorithm to compute solution.
 |  |
 |  └── DataGen_Transformer.py
-|  └──      (Transform the solution into specific data format that ready to be loaded by dataloader.
+|  └──      (Transform the solution into a specific data format that ready to be loaded by the dataloader.
-|  └──          including: map, input tensor wiith each agents paths, GSO.)
+|  └──          including: map, input tensor with each agents paths, GSO.)
 |
 ├── onlineExpert
 |  |
 |  └── ECBS_onlineExpert.py
-|  └──      (Apply expert algorithm to compute solution for failture cases recorded during training process.)
+|  └──      (Apply expert algorithm to compute solution for failure cases recorded during the training process.)
 |  |
 |  └── DataTransformer_local_onlineExpert.py
-|  └──      (Transform the solution into specific data format, and then merged into offline dataset.)
+|  └──      (Transform the solution into a specific data format, and then merged it into the offline dataset.)
 |
 ├── experiments
 |